 - Libraries may also input offers manually (instructions)

-Additional instructions and guidance can be found on the FDLP eXchange project page
+Additional instructions and guidance can be found on the FDLP eXchange instruction page

 After submitting your offers to the FDLP eXchange, it will take approximately 30 days for items to go through review.